-With improved entrepreneurial behavior in established firms, we may see more disruptive and radical innovations, and organizations become more able to renew their capabilities.
-The Corporate Entrepreneurship track, therefore, offers students an opportunity to develop their entrepreneurial capabilities through running an innovation project within a partner company, together with dedicated faculty and company mentors.
+Entrepreneurship is becoming a critical corporate capability as we see more disruptive and radical innovation.
+The Corporate Entrepreneurship track (CORP) offers students an opportunity to develop their entrepreneurial capabilities through running an innovation project within a partner company, together with dedicated faculty and company mentors.

-The Corporate Entrepreneurship track is a part of the master’s programme Entrepreneurship and Business Design.
-For information about how to apply to the Entrepreneurship and Business Design programme please visit the programme webpage.
+This track is a part of the master’s programme Entrepreneurship and Business Design.
+For information about the programme and how to apply, please visit the programme webpage..

-This track focuses on the role and skills of being entrepreneurial within an established context.
-This includes connecting to new customers and needs while mobilizing resources and anchoring opportunities in a corporate setting.
-Mentoring and peer-learning in this track thus focus much upon how to manage relationships, how to communicate both externally and internally, and how to manage and organize for innovation and change.
+This track focuses on the role and skills of being entrepreneurial within an established organizational context.
+This includes connecting technologies to new customers and needs while mobilizing resources and anchoring opportunities in a corporate setting.
+Mentoring and peer-learning in this track focus upon how to manage relationships, how to communicate both externally and internally, and how to manage and organize for innovation and change.

 Entrepreneurial Leadership Lab